for rising with us from the ground up. See below for PowerPoint presentations from OGA2018.

 • Jim Bolger, President, OGA

 The geo-exchange industry in Ontario is on the verge of unprecedented transformation driven by policies from the Ministry of Environment and Climate Change to reduce costs, fight climate change and encourage the use of clean geo-exchange technologies.
 OGA, HRAI and a relentless network of industry professionals were integral in leading the charge.
-Martin Luymes, HRAI Director of Programs and Relations, will highlight the key advocacy efforts over the past year that have catapulted the change we begin to see today, and share prospective initiatives that will feed the momentum.
+Martin Luymes, HRAI Director of Programs and Relations, will highlight the key advocacy efforts over the past year that has catapulted the change we begin to see today, and share prospective initiatives that will feed the momentum.

 • Martin Luymes, Director, Programs/Relations, HRAI